What Type of Business Entity

 Is Best Under the New Tax Laws - -

 and Should Your Clients Switch?

-Since the Tax Cuts and Jobs Act came into effect on January 1, there’s been lots of talk about Section 199A (the 20% small business deduction) and the lower corporate tax rate (21%), but not much in-depth analysis of how to maximize these for your business owner clients… through the choice of business entity.
+Since the Tax Cuts and Jobs Act came into effect, there’s been lots of talk about Section 199A (the 20% small business deduction) and the lower corporate tax rate (21%), but not much in-depth analysis of how to maximize these for your business owner clients… through the choice of business entity.
 (And even less attention on how to change an existing entity to a better one, as painlessly as possible.)

 Whether you’re a financial planner, CPA or estate planning attorney, you have a great opportunity (as well as obligation) to properly advise your clients on how to best organize and manage their business entities now that the tax laws have dramatically changed.

 - The unique and different tax treatment of partnerships, S-Corps, LLC’s, C-Corps and other business entities

 - How 199A, the time value of money and the new math of double taxation should change your thinking about the choice of entity

 - When an S-Corp is better than an LLC for 199A purposes and when an LLC is better than an S-Corp

 - When a C-Corp is the best choice to quickly reduce debt or because of IRC Sections 1202 and 1045